 This information, together with the assumed date of the engraving given its publication date, suggests that the dial actually disappeared sometime between the late 1700s and 1818.

-NB: The possible implication from the image of the sun on the dial, and the inscription beneath it, that this dial was actually a sundial, rather than the face of a mechanical clock, can be discounted as a sundial would not be placed on a West facing wall – the place for a sundial would be on the South wall of the church.
+Any inference from the image of the sun on the dial, and the inscription beneath it, that this dial was actually a sundial, rather than the face of a mechanical clock, can be discounted as a sundial would not be placed on a West facing wall – the place for a sundial would be on the South wall of the church.

 In an article in a book in the Chester Records Office [source unknown], written around 1891-92 (assumed from the dates in its first paragraph), we find: